grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 ### Additional Resources

-Hanling infinity and not-a-number the *right way* still remains a tricky problem that is poorly handled in the current version of the compiler.
+Handling infinity and not-a-number (NaN) the right way still remains a tricky problem that is not completely handled in the current version of the compiler.
 Dario Sanfilippo [blog post](https://www.dariosanfilippo.com/blog/2020/handling_inf_nan_values_in_faust_and_cpp/) is a very helpful summary of the situation with a lot of practical solutions to write safer DSP code.